 - 18th Annual Silha Lecture, Newsgathering on Trial: The Supreme Court and the Press in the 21st Century, University of Minnesota’s Silha Center for the Study of Media Ethics and Law

 Lee has represented media clients in libel, invasion of privacy, reporter’s privilege, access, copyright, and related First Amendment cases for more than thirty-five years.
 In the United States Supreme Court, he has argued for the media defendants in Harte-Hanks Communications, Inc. v.
 Connaughton and Bartnicki v.
 Vopper.
 Lee also has litigated in the courts of more than 20 states and the District of Columbia and has appeared in most federal courts of appeal and in the highest courts of ten states.

 Lee served as an Adjunct Professor of Law at the Georgetown University Law Center from 1989 to 2016.
-He is the lead author of the treatise Newsgathering and the Law, now in its Fourth Edition; he co-authored the casebook Media and the Law, now in its Second Edition; and most recently, together with Professor Stephen Wermiel, he co-authored The Progeny: Justice William J. Brennan's Fight to Preserve the Legacy of New York Times v.
+He is the lead author of the treatise Newsgathering and the Law, now in its Fourth Edition; he co-authored the casebook Media and the Law, now in its Second Edition; and most recently, together with Professor Stephen Wermiel, he co-authored The Progeny: Justice William J. Brennan’s Fight to Preserve the Legacy of New York Times v.
 Sullivan, published by the American Bar Association Press to commemorate the 50th anniversary of that landmark decision.

 Chambers USA has reported that Lee is considered “the greatest First Amendment attorney in the United States” and has ranked him nationally as a “star individual” in First Amendment litigation, its highest rating.
 Likewise, The Legal 500 has written that Lee’s “reputation is unparalleled.
 He is in a class of his own.”
 And, in Best Lawyers, Lee has been described as “the dean of First Amendment Law.”

 Lee began his legal career as a law clerk to the Honorable Irving R. Kaufman, then-Chief Judge of the United States Court of Appeals for the Second Circuit.
 Prior to founding LSKS in 1997, Lee was a partner in the Washington, DC-based firm Ross, Dixon & Masback.